garthvh/garthvh.github.io/_posts/2015/2015-4-18-TouchPi-With-PowerBoost-Low-Battery-Automatic-Shutdown.markdown

           print ("Pin High " + now )
           time.sleep(60)

-The LBO pin returned High when my touch pi battery switch was turned off and the unit was being powered from the regular micro usb power port, and while the battery had enough power for the pi.
-The LBO input switched to low when the battery was able to power the Pi for about another 60 seconds.
+The LBO pin returned High when my touch pi battery switch was turned off and the unit was being powered from the regular micro usb power port, and while the switch was turned on an the battery had enough power for the pi.
+The LBO input switched to low when the battery was only able to power the Pi for about another 60 seconds.
 This would be perfect for setting up automated shutdown in the menu.
-I put together a bit of code that runs in the menu's while loop
+I put together a bit of python code that runs in the menu's while loop

     # LBO Pin from Powerboost setup before while loop
     RPi.GPIO.setmode (RPi.GPIO.BCM)